CJCascalheira/lgbt-hate-crimes/README.md

 If you are religious, [find an affirming Christian church](https://www.gaychurch.org/find_a_church/) near you.
 [PFLAG](https://pflag.org/) support groups are in most states.

 Consider getting involved with the [Anti-Violence Project](https://avp.org/).
 Contact [LAMBDA](http://www.qrd.org/qrd/www/orgs/avproject/avp_gen.htm) or the [LGBT National Help Center](https://www.glbthotline.org/).

-### Source Code
-You can find the source code and datasets that generated these visualizations on my [GitHub page](https://github.com/corycaaz/lgbt-hate-crimes).

 Be safe.
 Stick together.
 Love one another.